- 131 Mission Posts

 She soon returned to San Francisco and sought out command courses to round out her experience.

 Charlotte graduated directly into the brief, but tumultuous war with the Klingon Empire.
 She was assigned to the USS Bradbury.
+It was here that she met then Captain Sergei Denovitz, who quickly took her under his wing.
+The two would develop a strong mentor-mentee relationship which would last throughout her career.

 For the next several months, she piloted the Bradbury to safety time and again.
 However, her luck ran thin.
 In a shockingly brazen attack, the Klingon forces decimated the defenses of Starbase 1, the station which Bradbury had been assigned to.
 The ship managed to escape the battle, but only just.
 Struck by a torpedo as it made the jump to warp.
 The bridge plating collapsed and a piece of it impaled the young helm officer.
 It was only the quick actions of the medical staff aboard the vessel that stopped the injury from becoming fatal.